-We know it's not Minnesotan to boast, but it's true - to ride a bike in Minnesota is an unparallelled experience in the United States.
-From the gravel, hills, and bluffs of Southeastern Minnesota, to the Protected Bike Lanes and Midtown Greenway in Minneapolis, to Rochester's off-road commuter system, to the 120 mile Paul Bunyan Trail in Northern Minnesota, we've got pretty much every type of riding you could imagine.
+We know it's not Minnesotan to boast, but it's true—to ride a bike in Minnesota is an unparalleled experience in the United States.
+From the gravel hills and river bluffs of southern Minnesota, to the protected bike lanes and Midtown Greenway in Minneapolis, to Rochester's off-road commuter system and the 120-mile Paul Bunyan Trail in northern Minnesota, we've got pretty much every type of riding you could imagine.

 Including mountain biking.
 Like, a lot of it.

-It's a distinction that says Duluth has some of the best mountain biking trails in the world, and we're inclined to agree.
-From the lift-accessed downhill trails at Spirit Mountain, to the flowing lines at Lester, to the Duluth Traverse - Duluth has world-class mountain bike trails for every style of rider.
+If you ride a mountain bike, you've probably already heard of Duluth.
+From the lift-accessed downhill trails at Spirit Mountain, to the flowing lines at Lester, to the awe-inspiring 100 mile Duluth Traverse that dives and climbs across town to unify the city's trail heads into one massive system, Duluth has world-class mountain bike trails for every style of rider.

-And the IMBA aren't the only ones who think Duluth is a world-class biking destination, either.
-In 2013, Outside Magazine ranked the city as the second best outdoor adventure hub in the world; then in 2014 their readers ranked Duluth as the Best Town in America, beating out dozens of other power-house outdoor destinations like Provo, Ashville, and Anchorage.
+And the IMBA isn't the only one that thinks Duluth is a world-class biking destination, either.
+In 2013, Outside Magazine ranked the city as the second best outdoor adventure hub in the world; then in 2014 their readers ranked Duluth as the Best Town in America, beating out dozens of other powerhouse outdoor destinations like Provo, Ashville and Anchorage.

 Since the park opened in 2011, Cuyuna has been revitalizing the Iron Range to the tune of $2 million annually, estimates economist Andrew Hook.
 And once the master vision of trails is finished, Hook estimates an annual impact of $21 million.
 That's pretty incredible, and it's a great example of how bicycles can save small town America.